-In just four short months, Microsoft Flight Simulator has reinvented the flight simulator world.
+Since being reintroduced in 2020, Microsoft Flight Simulator has reinvented the flight simulator world.
 With stunning graphics, live weather, and incredibly life-like cockpits, the latest generation of this storied franchise is winning thousands of new fans every week.
 To make it more than a game, though, you'll need the right hardware.
 Here are our top picks for yokes and rudder pedals, any of which can transform MSFS into a valuable training tool.
-All of these work with both Microsoft and X-Plane, and they can be mixed and matched to create the perfect system.
+All of these work with X-Plane as well as Microsoft, and they can be mixed and matched to create the perfect system.

-This newer model has quickly become one of the top-selling yokes on the market.
+This model has quickly become the top-selling yoke on the market.
 It features a solid metal yoke shaft and a full 180 degrees of rotation, so it offers the most realistic feel of all the yokes.
 There is no dead zone in the middle, or misleading spring pressure.
 The Honeycomb Alpha includes a switch panel for magnetos, master, etc., but note that there is no throttle.
-You can mix and match to add another throttle.
+You can mix and match to add another throttle, including the impressive Honeycomb Bravo.

 $249.99 - Shop Now >>